The integrality conjecture and the cohomology of preprojective stacks: Introduction

-Stability conditions are defined and discussed in Section \ref{modSpaces}.
-For specific choices of $\mathcal{S}$, the compactly supported cohomology of $\Mst(\Pi_Q)_{\dd}^{\mathcal{S},\zeta\sst}$ can fail to be pure, and fail to be of Tate type, but the isomorphism (\ref{caf}) exists nonetheless, and hence, taking the Hodge series of both sides, equation (\ref{decaf}) holds.
-We explain how a special case of equation (\ref{decaf}) yields Hausel's formula for the Betti polynomials of Nakajima quiver varieties \cite{Hau10} in Section \ref{AppBC}.
+The compactly supported cohomology of $\Mst(\Pi_Q)_{\dd}^{\mathcal{S},\zeta\sst}$ can fail to be pure, and fail to be of Tate type, but we show that the isomorphism (\ref{caf}) exists nonetheless, and hence, taking the Hodge series of both sides, equation (\ref{decaf}) holds.
+We explain how a specialisation of a special case of equation (\ref{decaf}) yields Hausel's formula for the Betti polynomials of Nakajima quiver varieties \cite{Hau10} in Section \ref{AppBC}.